-Departmental approval indicates that the Department or School has approved the content of the course, and has consulte other Departments/Schools/Faculties regarding proposed course content and overlap issues.
-Chair, Department/School Date Chair, Faculty Curriculum Committee Date Faculty approval indicates that all the necessary course content and overlap concerns have been resolved, and that the Faculty/School/Department commits to providing the required Library funds.
-Dean or designate Date which other Departments, Schools and Faculties have been consulted regardinentar, evidence of responses. ng the proposed course content, including cverlap issues.
-Attach he which other Departments, Schools and Faculties have been consulted regardi he which other Departments, Schools and Faculties have been consulted regards mentary, evidence of responses.
-Er Faculties approval indicated that the Dean(s) or Designate of other Faculties new course: AFFECTED by the proposed new course support(s) the approve he which other Departments, Schools and Faculties has a been consulted regards mentary, evidence of responses.
-For Faculties approval indicated that the Dean(s) or Designate of other Faculties incomes: AFFECTED by the proposed new course support(s) the approv he which other Departments, Schools and Faculties has a been consulted regards mentary, evidence of responses.
-For Faculties approval indicated that the Dean(s) or Designate of other Faculties incomes: AFFECTED by the proposed new course support(s) the approvement of the he which other Departments, Schools and Faculties has a been consulted regards mentary, evidence of responses.
-Fraculties approval indicated that the Dean(s) or Designate of other Faculties new course: SCUS approval indicates that the course has been approved for im- AFFECTEID by the proposed new course support(s) the approva Date
+Chair, Department/School Date Chair, Faculty Curriculum Committee Date 2 Faculty approval indicates that all the necessary course content and overlap concerns have been resolved, and that the Faculty/School/Department commits to providing the required Library funds.
+Dean or designate Date doct imentar, evidence of responses. mentally effective of responses.
+Oth er Faculties approval indicated that the Dean(s) or Designate of other Faculties new course: AFFECTED by the proposed new course support(s) the approval Oth er Faculties approval indicated that the Dean(s) or Designate of other Faculties nev: course: AFFECTED by the proposed new course support(s) the approval Date Oth er Faculties approval indicated that the Dean(s) or Designate of other Faculties nev: course: Date Oth the er Faculties approval indicated that the Dean(s) or Designate of other Faculties new course: Date Oth er Faculties approval indicated that the Dean(s) or Designate of other Faculties new course: SCUS approval indicates that the course has been approved for imp Date